check-spelling-sandbox/VisualEvent/Readme.markdown

 ## How it works

 It turns out that there is no standard method provided by the W3C recommended DOM interface to find out what event listeners are attached to a particular element.
 While this may appear to be an oversight, there was a proposal to include a property called [eventListenerList](http://www.w3.org/TR/2002/WD-DOM-Level-3-Events-20020208/changes.html) to the level 3 DOM specification, but was unfortunately been removed in later drafts.
-As such we are forced to looked at the individual Javascript libraries, which typically maintain a cache of attached events (so they can later be removed and perform other useful abstractions).
+As such we are forced to looked at the individual JavaScript libraries, which typically maintain a cache of attached events (so they can later be removed and perform other useful abstractions).

-As such, in order for Visual Event to show events, it must be able to parse the event information out of a Javascript library.
+As such, in order for Visual Event to show events, it must be able to parse the event information out of a JavaScript library.
 Currently the following libraries are supported by Visual Event:

 * DOM 0 events
 * jQuery 1.2+